Woohoo! We're off to lunch at Wooloomooloo Steakhouse!

 The hearty Aussie Burger ($29) features a generous portion of minced beef patty and..... crispy bacon!
 It was so crispy that I could hear melodious crunches across the table as my friend took his bites.

 Haha oh my goodness.
 Then I understood why the Italian meringue cream is so thick: For cushioning the lemon and lime tart's sourness.
-It helps to some extent.
+It helped to some extent.

 The pretty-in-pink Raspberry Flan ($14) with hazelnut crumble and mascarpone gelato had a comparatively gentle sweet, tartness that was much more pleasing.